anyproto/tantivy-go/README.md

 # Why

-The only available engine in the Golang community is [Bleve](https://github.com/blevesearch/bleve), which is surprisingly slow compared to [Tantivy](https://github.com/quickwit-oss/tantivy).
+The only available FTS engine in the Golang community is [Bleve](https://github.com/blevesearch/bleve), which is surprisingly slow compared to [Tantivy](https://github.com/quickwit-oss/tantivy).
-See the link above for the details of performance comparison.
+Check out the last link for details on the performance comparison.

+Credits for the image to the Tantivy team
 ![Search Benchmark](https://github.com/quickwit-oss/tantivy/blob/main/doc/assets/images/searchbenchmark.png)

 ## Features